Rangers vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- This season, Texas has won five of its nine games, or 55.6%, when it's the underdog by at least -105 on the moneyline.
+- Texas has a record of 5-4 in games where oddsmakers have it as underdogs of at least +100 on the moneyline.

-- The moneyline set for this matchup implies the Rangers have a 51.2% chance of coming away with a victory in the contest.
+- The Rangers have an implied victory probability of 50% according to the moneyline set for this matchup.

-- Texas and its opponents have gone over the total this season in 19 of its 31 opportunities.
+- So far this season, Texas and its opponents have hit the over in 20 of its 32 games with a total.

 - The Rangers have played just two games with a spread this season and covered in each game.